luismfonseca/from-zero-to-computer/README.md

 7. Implement an application for that OS that acts as a real-time monitor of the code being executed
 8. Physically build this system with VGA output from common IC's

-Since I have little more than 8 months until the 31th of December, this means that each topic above must be completed in a single month, being allowed to use *only* my spare time.
+Since I have little more than 8 months until the 31th of December 2015, this means that each topic above must be completed in a single month, being allowed to use *only* my spare time.
 This means that I cannot *ever* touch the source-code before 8PM or during weekends, holidays and vacations.
 And I'll blog everything while I go.

 Readers beware: I've never attempted anything similar, and I'll learn as I go along.
 Do not use assume anything from this blog posts other than that I might probably be doing it the wrong way.